Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: Discussion

-\object{FRB 20200120E} is another interesting recent observation, identifying a 100-nanosecond sub-structure in the burst signal \citep{Majid2021}.
-Such short-duration dynamics can be produced by the reconnection-mediated FRB model when a hierarchy of individual nanoshots from large plasmoid mergers form a packet of high-frequency fast waves with non-overlapping components.
+\object{FRB 20200120E} is another interesting recent observation, identifying a 100 nanosecond substructure in the burst signal \citep{Majid2021}.
+Such short-duration dynamics can be produced by the reconnection-mediated FRB model when a hierarchy of individual nanoshots from large plasmoid mergers form a packet of high-frequency fast waves with nonoverlapping components.
 Especially, mergers occurring during the decompression phase induce well-separated bursts (Figure~\ref{fig:dynamicspectra}).